 In addition to restoring your smile and maintaining good oral health, dental bridges offer the following benefits:

-Prior to treatment, Dr. Linda examines your teeth and discusses the best options for tooth restoration.
+Prior to treatment, Dr. Linda and Dr. Breanna examines your teeth and discusses the best options for tooth restoration.
 Once treatment planned, the process of getting a dental bridge requires at least two visits.

-During your first visit, Dr. Linda prepares the support teeth by trimming them down to make room for the bridge.
+During your first visit, Dr. Linda and Dr. Breanna prepares the support teeth by trimming them down to make room for the bridge.
 Impressions of your mouth are taken and sent to the dental lab, where experts fabricate your bridge.

-Two to three weeks later, you return to the office and Dr. Linda installs your bridge.
+Two to three weeks later, you return to the office and Dr. Linda and Dr. Breanna installs your bridge.
 After she makes any minor adjustments for fit, you’re ready to walk out of the office with a stunning new smile.

 Dental bridges typically last 5-15 years with proper care.